 Fire virtually destroyed a wholesale paint factory located just north of the Clovis Highway Tuesday, outside Lubbock city limits.
 A strong south wind and the lack of available water with sufficient pressure impeded fire fighters efforts to bring the blaze under control.
 Top left: The blaze collapsed a portion of the manufacturing area of the plant located in the rear of the building.
 Highly flammable chemicals ignited two large tanks of fluid which undercut the building's second story.
 Right: Water to fight the fire had to be brought from within the city limits, more than one half mile away.
 Lines were fed through pumper trucks, which supplied water to firefighters.
 Belatedly, firemen learned of a nearby tank containing sufficient water and pressure to contain the blaze.
 By then, it was too late.
 Bottom: The blaze from across the Clovis Highway; a firefighter; and attempts to extinguish the blaze.
 While some part of the office complex was salvaged, most of the factory was destroyed.
 Plant officials estimate the fire caused \$1 million plus damage.

-Clovis Highway, just outside Lubbock city limits.
+Clovis Highway, just outside men were there.
+Lubbock city limits.

-received burns and lacerations when the rapidly spreading inferno forced them to jump from a second story window in the plant.
+Two employees of Technical Coatings Inc. and a fireman were injured in the blaze, which burned uncontrolled into the evening.
+Domingo and Ruben Olguin received burns and lacerations when the rapidly spreading a second story window in the plant.
 And Lt.
 M.O.
 Johnson received a facial blow when the fire nozzle he was holding broke loose and hit him in the jaw.
 All three were treated and released from Methodist Hospital.